xianghui/javascript101/content/lessons/1-3-functions.md

 Unlike strongly typed languages like Java, we do not need to specify any type for the function parameters (or `var`).
 Function parameters can be thought as declared with `var PARAMETER_NAME`.
-When we invoke a function, we are allowed to not specify values for the function parameters, but note that the function parameters will match by position from left to right.
+When we invoke a function, we are allowed to omit the values for the function parameters, but note that the function parameters will match by position from left to right.
 So, if you want a variable to be optional, you probably want to put it on the right side.
 If not, you could also use `undefined` as the parameter value, but your codes might look abit